JulioLeonIncio/CAGE-CAGE-Cap-Analysis-of-Gene-Expression-data-analysis/README.md

 * Note: hisat2 and other splice-junction aware aligners can be used like STAR, tophat.
 * input: fastq and hg38 hisat2 index
 * output: one bam file for each sample
+* Note: Other way to do this step :
 2. Generate CTSS from Bam files
 * script:
 * input: bam files